modelcontextprotocol-community/working-groups/README.md

 - For synchronous meetings (videoconference or in-person), facilitators commit to present written representations from those who cannot attend (assuming agreement in advance due to circumstances).
 This practice respects different timezones and circumstances, and is offered as a collaborative courtesy rather than a formal service.
 - The community [Discord](https://discord.gg/6CSzBmMkjX) offers a fast way to ask questions, or discuss topic items in real-time.

+### Using AI Tools for Contribution and Collaboration

+When using AI for generating meeting notes or transcription, we recommend that groups agree on a tool preference to avoid adding noise or raising privacy concerns.
+For example, the Hosting Working Group only uses Gemini for meeting transcription and summarization, where transcriptions are only shared among WG members.

 ### The Ideal Topic Facilitator

 - Has time to dedicate to summarizing and organizing information, welcoming new members, and guiding contributors to the topic area.